techvoices/techvoices.github.io/src/posts/seconf-keynote-2019.md

    * Has the proposal available by **May 15th**
    * Gets selected by Selenium Conference team from list submitted by TechVoices

 Interested?
-Let's get started. <a href="https://calendly.com/maaret-pyhajarvi/seconf-keynote-prep">Book your session with TechVoices mentor Maaret Pyhäjärvi</a> to figure out what a keynote is about and what you could offer for the 600 person audience. <p>
+Let's get started. [https://calendly.com/maaret-pyhajarvi/seconf-keynote-prep[(Book your session with TechVoices mentor Maaret Pyhäjärvi) to figure out what a keynote is about and what you could offer for the 600 person audience.